Marco Mazzoli: Other projects

 In 2008 he won first prize at the Montecarlo Film Festival (Angel Award) with his first screenplay entitled "The Theory".
 His first film is about a theory about human existence on earth.

 On 26 August 2010 in Miami he married his wife Stefania, and on 21 September 2011 his autobiography was released, entitled Radiografia di un DJ che non piace (X-ray of a DJ who is not liked), published by Rizzoli.
 In November 2012 his second book "Non Mollare Mai" ("Never Give Up") (Mondadori) was released.
 This is the chronicle of Mazzoli's radio program "Lo Zoo di 105", which is the most popular radio program in Italy (over 1.1 million listeners every 15 minutes as of November 2012).
 The emphasis of the book is on the DJ's success despite the cut-throat competition and the hurdles imposed by strict censuring agencies.

+From 2015 he owns Revolution 93.5 Fm Miami, the number 1 dance Music station based in Miami and broadcasting throughout all South Florida on 93.5 Fm and 104.3 Fm Hd 4.

 As from 23 December 2013 he hosts a show called "The Italian Brunch" on REvolution 93.5, a Miami-based radio station that plays only dance music.